VizMaestro/Logger/README.md

 # Logger

-LoggerUI is a Figma plugin designed to help users log changes made to pages and frames within their Figma projects.
+Logger is a Figma plugin designed to help users log changes made to pages and frames within their Figma projects.
 The plugin provides an easy-to-use interface with two tabs: "Page log" and "Frame log".

 ## Features